weimin17/weimin17.github.io/_pages/home.md

 ## Selected Publications

-Full publications can be found in [Google Scholar](https://scholar.google.com/citations?user=IVed47cAAAAJ&hl=en).
+This publication list is outdated.
+Full and latest publications can be found in [Google Scholar](https://scholar.google.com/citations?user=IVed47cAAAAJ&hl=en).

 <!-- ### Preprint -->